Evergreen (Hitomi Takahashi song)

-"evergreen" is Hitomi Takahashi's 2nd single under the Sony Records (gr8! records) label.
+"Evergreen" is the second single by Japanese singer Hitomi Takahashi released under the Sony Records (gr8! records) label.
 The single was released on August 10, 2005, in one format.
-This is the second retail single to be released from her first album sympathy.
+This is the second retail single to be released from her first album Sympathy.

 Overview

-"evergreen" is the second single released by Japanese singer, Hitomi Takahashi.
-The a-side song was used as the first theme song for the Japanese TV drama New Kids War.
-Though this single did not sell as well as her 1st, it still managed to appear in the Top 30 on the Japanese Oricon Charts and overall almost sold 30,000 copies. "evergreen" is currently her third best selling single in terms of sales.
+"Evergreen" is the second single released by Takahashi.
+The A-side song was used as the first theme song for the Japanese TV drama New Kids War.
+Though this single did not sell as well as her first, it still managed to appear in the top 30 on the Japanese Oricon Charts and overall almost sold 30,000 copies.
+"Evergreen" is currently her third best selling single in terms of sales.

-The title song is a ballad, in which Hitomi sings about how the world changes, but memories will always stay the same.
+The title song is a ballad, in which Takahashi sings about how the world changes, but memories will always stay the same.
 A guitar is used throughout the song, and a piano can also be heard playing during the song.
-In addition, unlike her previous a-side, the lyrics for "evergreen" were partially penned by Hitomi herself.
-In contrast, the b-side song, "Bōkensha", is a fast-paced, pop-rock song, which, though it has never appeared on an album, is frequently used during her lives.
+In addition, unlike her previous A-side, the lyrics for "Evergreen" were partially penned by Takahashi herself.
+In contrast, the B-side song, "Bōkensha", is a fast-paced pop-rock song, which, though it has never appeared on an album, is frequently used during her live shows.